-1. Combine the cream cheese and powdered sweetener in a mixer and mix together on medium speed.
+1. Combine the cream cheese and powdered sweetener in a mixer.
+Mix on medium speed.
 If you don't have a mixer place contents in a large bowl and use a handheld mixer instead.

 Now we will assemble the cheesecake!

-1. After the crust as somewhat cooled off, place cream cheese mixture directly in top of the crust.
+1. After the crust has somewhat cooled off, place cream cheese mixture directly in top of the crust.
 Spread it out evenly over the crust with a spatula.

-2. Place dollops of pumpkin mixture on top of the cream cheese mixture and spread it evenly with the same spatula.
+2. Place dollops of pumpkin mixture on top of the cream cheese mixture.

 3. Take a toothpick (or skewer) and twirl the pumpkin mixture with the cream cheese mixture so it makes swirly designs.
 Do this all over the top of the cheesecake.